eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     the attestation, that they may issue, request and receive from a Wallet Instance, according to their role in the ecosystem.

-Also, the following points were emphasized, to facilitate creation, updates and adoption:
+Also, the following points were emphasised, to facilitate creation, updates and adoption:

 -   Registration in the attestation catalogue is not mandatory.